Jorengarenar/vim-sBnR/README.md

-# sR&B - Simple Build&Run for Vim
+# sB&R - Simple Build&Run for Vim

 Using `compiler`, `makeprg` and `term`, builds and runs your source code.